marcelnicolay/nginx-monitor/README.rst

 Nginx Monitor
 ======================

-Nginx-monitor is a network graphing solution designed to harness the power of RRDTool's_ data storage and the flexibility of Nginx status module.
+Nginx-monitor is a network graphing solution designed to harness the power of RRDTool_ data storage and the flexibility of Nginx status module.
 It's a easily and practice solution, written in python, to monitoring Nginx servers in production enviroments.

 Dependencies
 ============